-The Hate Against Maternity Shoots, Celebs Who Dress ‘Too Young' Ends Up Dehumanizing Women
+The Hate Against Maternity Shoots, Celebs Who Dress ‘Too Young,’ Ends Up Dehumanizing Women

 How Celeb Weddings and Pregnancies Were Reframed to Keep Women in the Limelight — At a Cost

 However, fashion humor is not always limited strictly to fashion — it often crosses over into offensive territory.
 Commentary on the dress, pose, and make-up can easily become a channel for meanness towards the bodies of women.
-The internet feels at ease — and even entitled — in making observations about one’s nose, eyebrows, lips; basically, anything and everything.
+The internet feels at ease — and even entitled — in making observations about one’s nose, eyebrows, lips; basically, about anything and everything.

 It is at this juncture that it becomes important to reflect upon the way we engage with these jokes and the ripple effect that may have.
 At the end of the day, the jokes come from a place of famous people not fitting into our rather narrow (pun intended) standards of conventional beauty.
-Case in point: Vidya Balan being compared to a rhinoceros for her weight, Deepika Padukone being called an “anorexic wannabe” and a “dead body” for her weight, and Anushka Sharma’s face being compared to the Guy Fawkes-mask, which most of us saw on V for Vendetta.
+Case in point: Vidya Balan being compared to a rhinoceros for her weight, Deepika Padukone being called an “anorexic wannabe” and a “dead body” also for her weight, and Anushka Sharma’s face being likened to the Guy Fawkes-mask, which most of us saw on V for Vendetta.

 The degree of humiliation is murky and stark, showing just how much a person is valued based on their appearance.
-From criticizing the sweat beads on Padukone’s face at Cannes last month to slamming female actors for choosing to wear at their Indian weddings red simply because “we’re so done” with the look, it’s almost as if the audiences have shapeshifted into being the stereotypical parents who admonish their children for scoring 99% on their tests instead of 100%.
+From criticizing the sweat beads on Padukone’s face at Cannes last month to slamming female actors for choosing to wear red at their Indian weddings simply because “we’re so done” with the look — it’s almost as if the audiences have shapeshifted into being those stereotypical parents who admonish their children for scoring 99% on their tests instead of 100%.

 While bashing celebrities for not living up to our ceaselessly-evolving standards of beauty reeks of entitlement, the trend of scrutinizing every look of theirs is telling of society’s unhealthy obsession to look “perfect,” in perpetuum.
 In doing so, though, we don’t just hurt the self-esteem of the celebrity we’re targeting; we also end up creating yet another toxic archetype in a world where women are already buried under impossible beauty standards.